Setup & debugging

 getExternalId()

-Retrieve the current user’s External ID saved locally on the device.
-May be null if not set via the login method or called before user state is initialized.
-Instead, use User State addObserver() to listen for user state changes.
+Returns the current user-level external_id from local device storage.
+It may return null if not set via the login method or called before user state is initialized.

 addEventListener() User State